werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 the betas averages (mu), and

-the cholesky deconposition of the VAR(1) estimated innovations covariance matrix (Q)
+the cholesky decomposition of the VAR(1) estimated innovations covariance matrix (Q)

 ]);